Managing Exceptions for File Attachments in Android Intents

 Command/Class Description

-getUriForFile() Converts a file path into a Uri that can be used with Intent to grant access permissions.
+getUriForFile() Transforms a file path into a Uri that can be used to authorize access using Intent.

-addFlags() Adds flags to the Intent to control how it is handled by the receiving component.
+addFlags() Adds flags to the intent to regulate the receiving component's handling of it.

 Java for Android Development